Skip to Content

 How to Roll the Turkish Lamb Wrap

-Step 1: Fill the wrap with 1/3 of the lamb mixture and top it with fresh tomatoes and sumac onions.
+1. Fill the wrap with some of the lamb mixture and top it with fresh tomatoes and sumac onions.

 A lavash with tomatoes, onions, and lamb meat.

-Step 2: Take one end of the lavash and use it to cover the lamb and toppings; tuck it underneath and continue to roll it.
+2. Take one end of the lavash and use it to cover the lamb and toppings.
+Tuck it underneath and continue to roll.

-Cut the lavash in half or form it into a u-shape and serve with fresh lemon wedges or pickled green chilis.
+3. Cut the lavash in half or form it into a u-shape to serve.

 A rolled up tantuni.